 About the Author

 Cerila Gailliard holds a Project Management Professional (PMP)® certification from the Project Management Institute and a Bachelor of Science in Business Information Systems (University of Phoenix).
-Cerila Gailliard is the owner of Orchestrating Your Success LLC which provides Project Management services to help business achieve their business goals successfully.
+Cerila Gailliard is the founder of Orchestrating Your Success LLC which provides Project Management services to help business achieve their business goals successfully.